-The area has the potential to make a major contribution to the Valleys Regional Park & the tourism market.
+The area has the potential to make some contribution to the Valleys Regional Park and the area's tourism market.

-Landscape: The hillsides are dramatic and magnificent views are obtained from minor roads and long distance footpaths along the ridgeways.
+Landscape: The hillsides are dramatic, and magnificent views are obtained from the minor roads and long distance footpaths along the ridgeways.